Omar works on both props and set decoration for New York productions, including the TV shows "Luke Cage" and "The Get Down."

 In 2014, while riding his bike through Red Hook Brooklyn, he met his partner Mary Attaway while she was painting a costume for a local art film.
 The two live in Williamsburg with their rescue dogs, Lukas and Lucy.

-Omar is a past resident of the district and will move to Staten Island upon winning the June 2018 Democratic Primary.
+Omar is a past resident of the district and is moving to Staten Island in July 2018.